This recipe was sponsored by Sunsweet, but all opinions are our own.

 - 1/4 cup olive oil

-- Add this paste to the baking dish, and massage it into the brussel sprouts with your hands, until all of them are evenly coated
+Massage the paste into the brussel sprouts with your hands, until all of them are evenly coated